godotengine/godot-docs/tutorials/scripting/gdscript/warnings/unused_private_class_variable.rst

 .. code-block:: none

-    The class variable "%s" is declared but never used in the class.
+    The class variable "_health" is declared but never used in the class.

 The default warning level for this warning is **Warn**.